 This example speeds up file copy between two computers in the network:

 robocopy \\10.1.4.181\Users\USER\OneDrive\Desktop\MyShareFiles C:\Users\USER\Documents /E /Z /ZB /R:5 /W:5 /TBD /NP /V /MT:16 /compress

-In the above command, make sure to change the source and destination paths with your configuration.
+In the above command, change the source and destination paths with your configuration.

 Robocopy options details

 On Windows 11, Robocopy provides a slew of features, and in this guide, we use the following options to transfer files faster and reliably.

 - /E — Copy Subdirectories, including empty ones.

 - /Z — Copy files in restartable mode.

 - /ZB — Uses restartable mode.
 If access is denied, use backup mode.